 Selective Mutism Service

-Children with selective mutism (SM), can be exceptionally talkative in the privacy of their homes but unable to speak at all in school and other social situations.
-Though these children might appear willful, they are actually pathologically self-conscious and experience it as an inability to speak.
+Children with selective mutism (SM) can be exceptionally talkative in the privacy of their homes but unable to speak at all in school and other social situations.
+Though these children might appear willful, they are actually overpoweringly self-conscious and experience it as an inability to speak.
 The disorder can prevent children from participating in class, asking for help when they need it, and even forming relationships with peers.

-The Child Mind Institute's Selective Mutism Service is an innovative program that helps children with SM overcome their symptoms through evidence-supported behavioral interventions.
+The Child Mind Institute’s Selective Mutism Service is an innovative program that helps children with SM overcome their symptoms using state of the art evidence-based behavioral interventions.

-We learn about your child's history, development and symptoms through a diagnostic evaluation.
+Before treatment begins we learn about your child’s history, development and symptoms through a diagnostic evaluation.
 Our evaluations are based on information collected from multiple sources including parents, teachers, previous therapists and pediatricians.
-We conduct live behavioral observations to best understand his or her ease of talking, with and without strangers present, as well as review video of your child talking at home.
+We conduct live behavioral observations to best understand your child’s ease of talking, with and without a stranger present, as well as review video of your child talking at home.
 Beginning with a careful, detailed evaluation allows us to understand your child’s needs and provide tailored treatment recommendations.

 Highlights of Our Treatment

 - Treatment uses specialized behavior therapy techniques that prompt speech and then reinforce successful speaking experiences with lots of labeled praise and small incentives.

 - We teach parents the skills kids are learning in therapy and help them look for opportunities to reinforce those skills at home.
 We provide live coaching for parents to make sure they master the skills.

 - We guide the child to do “brave talking” by systematically bringing the therapist closer while the parent and child play, then gradually fade the parent out of the room.